 In Arizona, the crime of aggressive driving is defined as a progression of unlawful driving that involves speeding and at least two of the following violations:

 - Failure to obey a traffic control device

-- Overtaking and passing another vehicle on the right by driving off the pavement or main traveled portion of the roadway.
+- Overtaking and passing another vehicle by driving off the pavement or main portion of the road

-Method of calculating speed — Police officers use radar, laser, lidar, pace, vascar, visual estimates, aerial, and photo enforcement to calculate speed.
+Method of calculating speed: Police officers use radar, laser, lidar, pace, vascar, visual estimates, aerial surveillance and photo enforcement to calculate speed.
 It is possible to attack the accuracy and credibility of these methods.
-Aggressive driving is a criminal charge, and therefore, the methods of calculating speed are subject to criminal discovery.
+Aggressive driving is a criminal charge and, therefore, the methods of calculating speed are subject to criminal discovery.
 All of this benefits you, assuming you have the right lawyer and representation.

-Proving identity of driver — Because aggressive driving is a criminal charge, the driver's identity must be proven beyond a reasonable doubt.
+Proving the identity of the driver: Because aggressive driving is a criminal charge, the driver’s identity must be proven beyond a reasonable doubt.
 The prosecution must be able to prove that the officer measured the correct vehicle.
-They must also prove that the vehicle that was measured is the same vehicle that the officer eventually stopped and issued the citation to.
-Countless vehicles travel our roadways in close proximity to one another.
+It must also prove that the vehicle that was measured is the same vehicle that the officer eventually stopped and issued the citation to.
+Countless vehicles travel our roads in proximity to one another.
 An officer can lose sight of a car for a period of time before overtaking the vehicle and attempting a stop.
 What an officer may take for granted in a routine civil traffic violation may not be enough to sustain a criminal conviction.